usubioinfo/bioinfo/README.md

 ## Dev Environment

-After you `git clone` the repo, run `npm install` to install all relevant packages.
+After you `git clone` the repo, run `npm i` to install all relevant packages.

-To start the dev environment, you'll need two terminal instances open.
-In one, run `npm run dev-scss` and in the other, run `npm run dev-js`.
-One of the processes compiles the SCSS automatically and doesn't interfere with the auto-reloading of the NodeJS instance.
+To start the project in dev mode, run `npm start`.
+This will start two processes and link the PIDs, one process for handling the SCSS, and another for the JS.

 Anytime you edit a file, the correct process will do what it needs to do and then restart.